StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/share-a-task.md

 # How to Share a Task

-This topic provides step-by-step instructions for [manually sharing a task](../../../administration/organizations/about-organizations-sharing-rules.md#manual-sharing-of-tasks-and-observables-in-a-shared-case) in a shared case with [linked organizations](../../../administration/organizations/link-an-organization.md) in TheHive.
+This topic provides step-by-step instructions for [manually sharing a task in a shared case](../../../administration/organizations/about-organizations-sharing-rules.md#manual-sharing-of-tasks-and-observables-in-a-shared-case) with [linked organizations](../../../administration/organizations/link-an-organization.md) in TheHive.

 !!! warning "Shared cases only"
-    To manually share a task, the case it is linked to must already be shared with the linked organization.
-If it is not, refer to [How to Share a Case](share-a-case.md).
+    To share a task manually, the case must already be shared with the relevant linked organizations.
+If not, refer to [How to Share a Case](share-a-case.md).

 This is useful when task sharing rules are set to *manual* to ensure that users manually select which tasks to share.